Owner: Mississippi abortion clinic is sold, won’t reopen - NewsBreak

 Diane Derzis said the furniture and equipment from Jackson Women’s Health Organization have been moved to a new abortion clinic she will open soon in Las Cruces, New Mexico.
 The Jackson clinic is best known as the Pink House because of its bright paint job, and it was Mississippi’s last abortion clinic.

-Derzis said people were calling her to ask about buying the building within minutes after the Supreme Court released its June 24 ruling in Dobbs v.
-Jackson Women’s Health Organization that overturned Roe v.
-Wade and took away people’s constitutional protection for abortion nationwide.
+Derzis said people were calling her to ask about buying the building within minutes after the Supreme Court released its June 24 ruling that overturned Roe v.
+Wade and took away women’s constitutional protection for abortion nationwide.

 She said she does not think the building will be used as a medical facility.